Neptune-Crypto/cash-website/content/about.md

 Neptune is currently under development.
 Check out (or checkout) the [github repository](https://github.com/Neptune-Crypto/neptune-core/) for a more detailed picture of the status quo.

-If you prefer IRC instead of Telegram, you can find us in #neptune on Libera.Chat.
+If you prefer IRC instead of Telegram, you can find us in #neptune on Libera.Chat..